jArumugam/BigFish/README.md

 ### Context
 I found many interesting projects that study NYC Taxi Data such as [Ride Demand Prediction1](https://github.com/Sapphirine/Analyzing1Billion-NYC_Yellow_Taxi_Rides_for_Ride_Demands_Prediction) and [Ride Demand Prediction2](http://sdaulton.github.io/TaxiPrediction/).
-Most of them predict taxi-ride demands based on features like time, location and weather.
+Most of them predict taxi-ride demands.

 ### Objective
 I want to add a new dimension to the problem.